 Following news of Amazon acquiring the adaptation rights to J.R.R.
-Tolkien’s Lord of the Rings, there is now no question that Harry Potter will be adapted into a TV show.
+Tolkien’s Lord of the Rings, there is now no question that Harry Potter will be rebooted into a TV show.
 And likely by a streaming platform.

 In a mind-boggling deal, Amazon has outbid Netflix and HBO to secure the rights to Lord of the Rings for a reported price tag of over $200 million.
 They paid that just for the pleasure of being able to adapt the story — this does not include the cost of making this show, and if they want this to look as good as the movies do, you know that these episodes are going to cost a lot of money.